hosseinphy/hazizi.github.io/_posts/2021-11-19-Bigdata_analysis.md

 </ul>
 These patterns in data can help us to predict the *long-term* behaviour of new users.

-### Predict question tags
+## Building ML model

 We'd intend to predict the tags of a question from its body text.
+We tackled this problem in three phase:
-To this end, we first find the ten most common tags for questions in the training data set (the tags have been removed from the test set).
-Then train a learner to predict from the text of the question (the Body attribute) if it should have one of those ten tags in it - you will need to process the question text with NLP techniques such as splitting the text into tokens.
+1. Find the ten most common tags for questions in the training data set (the tags have been removed from the test set).
+2. Then train a learner to predict from the text of the question (the Body attribute) if it should have one of those ten tags in it - addititional NLP techniques were used to process the question text.
+3. Finally, we built a `pipeline` that takes in multiple *stages* of `Transformer` and `Estimator`.
+The hyperparameters tuning is done by creating a cross validator object that takes the `pipline` as the estimator and its paramters.
+These constructs are very useful for any sort of ML task.

 ```python
 paramGrid = (ParamGridBuilder()